 The flowers which are produced from about March to May are about 2 inches across, maroon, and grow “upside-down”.
 Each flower is capable of producing several fruits but pollination can be difficult.
 Assisting with pollination will help with fruit production.

-Two trees are required for pollination, however, the fruits are not utilized by the Zebra Swallowtail caterpillars/butterflies so you will only need multiple specimens if you would like to produce fruit and seed.
+Two trees are required for pollination (ours are grown from seed so they will cross-pollinate), however, the fruits are not utilized by the Zebra Swallowtail caterpillars/butterflies so you will only need multiple specimens if you would like to produce fruit and seed.

 Our Asimina triloba is not grafted.
 We sell the native species primarily for the butterflies.